 Understand the meaning of an ECN number and how to get the CIBIL control number.
 Find out where it appears in your credit report and its importance.

-An Enquiry Control Number (ECN) is a unique 9-digit identifier that allows lenders to access a borrower’s credit history.
-Also referred to as the ‘Control Number,’ it is generated whenever a bank or lending institution checks your credit score.
+The full form of ECN is Enquiry Control Number.
+This is a unique 9-digit identifier that allows lenders to access a borrower’s credit history.
+Also referred to as the ‘Control Number’ in CIBIL, it is generated whenever a bank or lending institution checks your credit score.

 Each borrower has a distinct ECN, ensuring no two individuals share the same number.
 A new ECN is created each time a lending organisation accesses your credit report through CIBIL.
 This number serves to identify the specific report reviewed by the lender.

-As per the Credit Information Companies (Regulation) Act, 2005, you have the right to acquire your control number.
+As per the Credit Information Companies (Regulation) Act, 2005, you have the right to acquire your control number in CIBIL report.
 You can get your ECN in the following ways:

 Yes.
 You can get the ECN by visiting the official website of TransUnion CIBIL and accessing your credit report.
 It appears on the top right corner of your credit report when you generate or view it online.